AlieuBSagnia/AlieuBSagnia/README.md

 [![Header](./readme_header.png "Header")](https://some-url.dev/)
 ### Hi there 👋

+- 💬 About me ...
+IT Engineer with a track record of understanding complex technical problems and transforming them into sustainable and diverse enterprise solutions in the cloud.
+Certified in AWS and also demonstrated a strong technical proficiency in automation and configuration tools including Jenkins & Terraform.
+Advanced interpersonal skills to engage and manage clients and teams, in order to implement dynamic processes.
+Experience working with different Linux flavors (Ubuntu, CentOS, and Debian).
+Setting up networks and routers with an information technology certification from Cisco Systems (CCNA)
 <!--
 **AlieuBSagnia/AlieuBSagnia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.